xinhuit99/Globalization-of-distributed-parameter-self-optimizing-control/README.md

 1. Code for local controlled variables (CVs).
 2. Code for global CVs.
 3. Performance testing.
-4. data used in the related study paper
+4. Data used in the related study paper